Tonawanda Railroad

 The Tonawanda Railroad was a railroad company established in Rochester, New York in 1832.
-It was eventually absorbed by the New York Central.
+Its line ran 43 mi from Rochester to Attica, New York.
+It was consolidated with the Attica and Buffalo Railroad in 1850 to form the Buffalo and Rochester Railroad, a predecessor of the first New York Central Railroad.

 Background

 Like other growing towns and cities, Batavia needed access to affordable and reliable commercial transportation services.
 The Erie Canal provided a solution for most of upstate New York, but it did not reach Batavia.
 Instead, canal designers selected Eighteen Mile Creek as the area to scale the formidable Niagara Escarpment.
-The Tonawanda's two wood-burning locomotives were delivered to the area by canal boat five years after the company was chartered.
+The Tonawanda's two wood-burning locomotives were delivered to the area by canal boat, five years after the company was chartered.

-Genesis
+Origin

 The Tonawanda Railroad was chartered on 24 April 1832 for the purpose of building a rail line from Rochester to Attica and eventually Buffalo.
 Initially, the route was to have included Scottsville, Mumford, Caledonia, and Le Roy before a more direct route to Batavia was adopted.
 These areas were later served by construction of the Scottsville & LeRoy Railroad.